 Fair value of financial assets and liabilities.
-The fair value of the long-term loan has been calculated at £10,001,000 as at 31 March 2021 (2020 - £10,003,000) compared to an accounts value in the financial statements of £9,999,000 (2020 - £9,998,000) (note 13).
+There were no long-term loans at the year end (2021 - fair value of £10,001,000 compared to an accounts value in the financial statements of £9,999,000) (note 13).
 The fair value of each loan is determined by aggregating the expected future cash flows for that loan discounted at a rate comprising the borrower's margin plus an average of market rates applicable to loans of a similar period of time and currency.
 The loan is considered to be classed as a Level 2 liability under IFRS 13.
 The carrying values of fixed asset investments are stated at their fair values, which have been determined with reference to quoted market prices.
 Traded options contracts are valued at fair value which have been determined with reference to quoted market values of the contracts.
 The contracts are tradeable on a recognised exchange.
 For all other short-term debtors and creditors, their book values approximate to fair values because of their short-term maturity.

-19. Fair value hierarchy.
+19. Fair value hierarchy

 IFRS 13 'Financial Value Measurement' requires an entity to classify fair value measurements using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: